jamiljami/inequality_ai/1_literature_review/0_top_tier/1_Frey_Osborne_2013/b_review.md

 - Worker Adaptation: Need for creative and social skills to remain competitive

 [4_experiments/]:
-- Methodology innovation: First quantitative study of future automation potential
+- Methodology innovation: First quantitative study of future automation potential using machine learning approach
+- Technical approach: Used ONET data (9 variables) to train a Gaussian Process classifier on 70 hand-labeled occupations, then predicted automation probability for all 702 occupations
-- Engineering bottlenecks: Identified specific technical barriers to automation
+- Engineering bottlenecks: Identified specific technical barriers to automation through task-based analysis
 - Task restructuring: Showed how tasks can be simplified to enable automation (e.g., prefabrication in construction)
 - Two-Wave Model: First wave targets routine tasks, second wave depends on perception/manipulation breakthroughs
 - Business Operation Framework: Analyzes employment, competition, customer, and revenue/cost effects